teivah/100-go-mistakes/docs/index.md

 ### Not properly checking if a slice is empty (#23)

+???+ info "TL;DR"

-**TL;DR**: To check if a slice doesn’t contain any element, check its length.
+    To check if a slice doesn’t contain any element, check its length.
 This check works regardless of whether the slice is `nil` or empty.
 The same goes for maps.
 To design unambiguous APIs, you shouldn’t distinguish between nil and empty slices.

 To determine whether a slice has elements, we can either do it by checking if the slice is nil or if its length is equal to 0.
 Checking the length is the best option to follow as it will cover both if the slice is empty or is the slice is nil.